 Flights to California

 There are lots of flight options for Los Angeles and San Francisco as these are popular flight routes, so you should easily be able to find something to suit your travel dates and budget.
-We booked two one-way flights with British Airways from:

 • London Heathrow to Los Angeles, and